-From 2005-2008 there has existed two separate XML formats for encoding raw spectrometer output: mzData developed by the PSI and mzXML developed at the Seattle Proteome Center at the Institute for Systems Biology.
+From 2005-2008 there existed two separate XML formats for encoding raw spectrometer output: mzData developed by the PSI and mzXML developed at the Seattle Proteome Center at the Institute for Systems Biology (ISB).
 It was recognized that the existence of two separate formats for essentially the same thing generated confusion and required extra programming effort.
-Therefore the PSI, with full participation by ISB, has developed a new format by taking the best aspects of each of the precursor formats to form a single one.
-It is intended to replace the previous two formats.
-This new format was originally given a working name of dataXML.
-The final name is mzML.
+Therefore the PSI, with full participation by ISB, developed a new format called mzML by taking the best aspects of each of the precursor formats to form a single one.
+It is intended to replace the previous two formats, which are now deprecated, although still sometimes used by older software.

 mzML Release Schedule